The-Z-Labs/bof-launcher/README.md

 - Fully integrable with programs written in C/C++ and/or [Zig](https://ziglang.org/) progamming languages.
 - Adds capability to write BOFs in [Zig programming language](https://ziglang.org/) - which is a low-level langauge with a goal of being a "better C".
 All the features of the language and rich standard library can be used in BOFs (hash maps and other data structures, cross-platform OS layer, http, networking, threading, crypto and more).
 - Asynchronous BOF execution - additional capability to launch more time-consuming BOFs in a separate thread.
-- BOF process injection - additional capability to launch more risky BOFs (i.e. privilege escalation exploits) by injecting it to new process.
+- BOF process injection - additional capability to launch more risky BOFs (i.e. privilege escalation exploits) by injecting it to a new process.
 - Seamless support for either Windows COFF and UNIX/Linux ELF formats.
 - ARM and AARCH64 support on Linux.
 - Used in [cli4bofs tool](https://github.com/The-Z-Labs/cli4bofs) that allows for running BOF files directly from a filesystem.
+- Very flexible and efficient [API](bof-launcher/src/bof_launcher_api.h) allowing so called BOF chaining.

 ## BOF launcher library